Deselect Start Animation by Drawing the Chart Background: A full breakdown

 Implementation Techniques

 Implementing this feature requires a combination of event handling, gesture recognition, and chart library manipulation.
-Several approaches can be adopted depending on the specific charting library and framework being used.
+So several approaches can be adopted depending on the specific charting library and framework being used.
 We will explore the key steps and consider different implementation scenarios.

 1. Event Listener Setup: